Washington Laws Prohibiting Discrimination, Harassment, and Retaliation

 An employer cannot bar you from employment for your religious beliefs and practices, and must even accommodate them, unless it is determined that doing so would unduly harm the business.

-All employees, male or female, have the right to go to work without having to endure sexual harassment.
+All employees, male or female, have the right to go to work without having to endure workplace harassment.
 You are legally entitled to a safe and comfortable working environment.

-If you are experiencing harassment at work, please contact us.
-We are likely to suggest that you read your employer’s policy on sexual harassment and inform the appropriate people of your situation.
-If you cannot do this, or have questions about how to inform the appropriate people, please feel free to call us, either before or after complaining about the harassment.
+If you are experiencing harassment at work, please contact me.
+I am likely to suggest that you read your employer’s policy and inform the appropriate people of your situation if you have not already done so.
+If you cannot do this, or have questions about how to inform the appropriate people, please feel free to call me, either before or after complaining about the harassment.
+I may be able to meet with you and assist in guiding you in how to complain about the problem.

 Retaliation and Termination for Permissible Whistleblowing, Labor and Worker’s Compensation Claims, and Other Matters